vuxcode/pr1-project-Neptune8th/time-report.md

    - 2021-12-15 21:15 Worked 2 hour I have done:
     - List: Create a dot function and add if and else functions and fixed some codes.

+    - 2021-12-16 6:15 Worked 2 hour 16 min I have done:
+     - List: Create these tital, display, Calculator-grid, AC and Del in css.
+Fixed html order buttons.

+    - 2021-12-16 8:40 Worked 1 hour 10 min I have done:
+     - List: Create these grind in buttons and title and move to center.
+Change color background and buttons.